 take to be the case or to be true

 assumed the toy had been sold a long time ago.

-a mechanism that can move automatically
+a mechanism that can move independently of external control

 Hugo thought about the little mechanical parts inside the mouse, as well as the other toys that he had stolen and used to fix the